michaelheiniger/Reivewpad-docs/docs/contributing/how-to-contribute.md

 ### Development Workflow {#development-workflow}

-After cloning React, run `go get` to fetch its dependencies.
+After cloning Reviewpad, run `go get` to fetch its dependencies.
 Then, you can run several commands:

 * `task format` formats your code.